mgimond/Spatial_pre2021/_book/13-Spatial-Autocorrelation.md

 It may seem apparent that, when aggregated at the county level, the income distribution follows a north-south trend (i.e. high values appear clustered near the southern end of the state and low values seem clustered near the north and east).
 But a qualitative description may not be sufficient; we might want to quantify the degree to which similar (or dissimilar) counties are clustered.
 One measure of this type or relationship is the Moran's I statistic.

-The Moran's I index is the correlation coefficient for the relationship between a variable (like income) and its surrounding values.
+The Moran's I statistic is the correlation coefficient for the relationship between a variable (like income) and its surrounding values.
 But before we go about computing this correlation, we need to come up with a way to define a neighbor.
 One approach is to define a neighbor as being any contiguous polygon.
 For example, the northern most county (Aroostook), has four contiguous neighbors while the southern most county (York) has two contiguous counties.
 Other neighborhood definitions include distance bands (e.g. counties within 100 km) and k nearest neighbors (e.g. the 2 closest neighbors).
 Note that distance bands and k nearest neighbors are usually measured using the polygon's centroids and not their boundaries.

 <div class="figure" style="text-align: center">